gatsbyjs/gatsby/docs/blog/2018-12-17-how-we-do-high-impact-ux-research/index.md

 - “Creating a smooth-as-butter onboarding experience for new users”
 - “Redesigning the .org homepage”

-## How to sign for a user interview
+## How to sign up for a user interview

-Sign up for a 15, 30, or 60 minute interview to tell me you experiences with Gatsby so far.
-These interviews are extremely valuable. [calendly.com/shannon-soper](https://calendly.com/shannon-soper)
+Sign up for a 15, 30, or 60 minute interview to tell me your experiences with Gatsby so far.
+These interviews are extremely valuable--we use the information to guide product development! [calendly.com/shannon-soper](https://calendly.com/shannon-soper)

 ## Know someone who has never used Gatsby before?

-And that someone might like to get some Gatsby swag for participating in a usability test for first-time visitors to Gatsby?
-[Submit your contact info and your friend’s contact info here!](https://docs.google.com/forms/d/e/1FAIpQLSeP4Z-7OnBeR2gyaLOu-N9GHQ59EFhIPqvzdp0UU70Fj4Bw2w/viewfor)
+If you know someone who might like to get some Gatsby swag for participating in a usability test for first-time visitors to Gatsby, [submit your contact info and your friend’s contact info here!](https://docs.google.com/forms/d/e/1FAIpQLSeP4Z-7OnBeR2gyaLOu-N9GHQ59EFhIPqvzdp0UU70Fj4Bw2w/viewfor)